-- 1. Instant games, sold as scratch-off tickets in which most prizes are won immediately (approximately 60 games are currently being offered for sale with prices ranging from \$1 to \$30); - 2.
-Lotto games, which are pari-mutuel, pick-your-own-numbers games offering large top prizes, with drawings conducted 11 times weekly: seven 5-of-39 draws (Take-5), two 6-of-59 draws (Lotto 59) and two multi-jurisdictional drawings (Mega Millions).
-For the Lotto 59 game and the Mega Millions game, the value of any top prize not won is added to the top prize in the subsequent drawing; - 3.
+- 1. Instant games, sold as scratch-off tickets in which most prizes are won immediately (approximately 45 games are currently being offered for sale with prices ranging from \$1 to \$30); - 2.
+Lotto games, which are pick-your-own-numbers games offering large top prizes, with drawings conducted 11 times weekly: seven 5-of-39 draws (Take-5), two 6-of-59 draws (Lotto), two 6-of-40 draws (Sweet Million), and two multi-jurisdictional drawings (Mega Millions).
+For the Lotto game and the Mega Millions game, top prizes are pari-mutuel and value of any top prize not won is added to the top prize in the subsequent drawing; - 3.
 Daily numbers games, which are fixed-odds games, with two daily drawings where players select either a three-digit number (Daily Numbers), or a four-digit number (Win 4), and Instant Win, an add-on game to Daily Numbers and Win 4; - 4.
 Keno-like games, which are pari-mutuel pick-your-own 10-of-80 numbers games, with drawings conducted either daily (Pick 10) or every four minutes (Quick Draw) during certain intervals.
 The Lottery Division pays top prizes of \$500,000 in Pick 10 and \$100,000 in Quick Draw; and - 5.
 Video lottery games, which are lottery games played on video gaming devices.
 Video Lottery Terminals (VLTs) are currently authorized only at selected thoroughbred and harness tracks.